City Crime Score

 Frequently Asked Questions

-What are the safest neighborhoods in Burbank?
+What types of crime are most common in Burbank?

-Is Burbank a good place to live?
+Is Burbank a safe place to live in 2026?

 Surrounding Cities